khazaei/vision-hist/README.md

 WEIGHT_DECAY = 0.1
 ```

-I was able to get the training loss very low, but it didnt generalize well for the test data.
-68.5% accuracy on test
+I was able to get the training loss very low, but it didn't generalize well for the test data.
+Achieving only 68.5%
-data.
-Contact me if your able to achieve better results.
+accuracy on the test data.
+Contact me if you're able to achieve better results.

 ```
 Epoch: 90 	Step: 6590 	Loss: 0.0001 	Acc: 100.0 %